vsecades/AbuseIpDb/README.md

 ### Report an abusive IP address

 All the following calls result in the same call to AbuseIpDb.
-If yyou pass in an unkonwn category, it will raise a `ValueError`.
+If you pass in an unkonwn category, it will raise a `ValueError`.